-To every sewist or fashion design student eager to create a well fitted pants pattern our math free approach makes it simple.
-Learn to draft your custom basic pants pattern with confidence and ease leaving frustration behind.
-Use our free interactive pants block tutorial to build your basic block from scratch effortlessly.
+To every hobby sewist or beginner eager to create a well fitted pants pattern this math free approach makes it simple.
+Learn to draft your custom basic pants pattern with ease and confidence leaving frustration behind.
+Use this free interactive pants block tutorial to build your basic block from scratch effortlessly.

 How the interactive tutorial works in 3 easy steps